welcome bud logo

 Buy premium cannabis seeds starting at $29.99 for a 3 pack

-Frequently Asked Questions about Weed Delivery in Connecticut
+Frequently Asked Questions about Weed Delivery to Connecticut

 How can I get weed delivery near me in Connecticut?

-Cannabis delivery is legal in Connecticut but it can be challenging to find a reliable provider.
+Connecticut weed delivery is legal but it can be challenging to find a reliable provider.
+We have worked with a range of delivery providers before we ended up creating our own bud.com nationwide weed delivery service.

 If Connecticut allows both recreational and medical marijuana, what's the difference?